APTRS/APTRS-Changelog/README.md

 - Project vulnerabilities can be published or unpublished

 ### Changes
+- New Internal Dashboard
+- Improved Dark Mode with fixes and consistent implementation across all interfaces
 - Edit profile now prevents both internal users and customer users from editing their email from profile edit
 - Project and Retest now share and align the same status
 - Report Standards are now saved within Project and no longer needed to be selected each time to generate a report